A Category-Theoretic Analysis of Conformal Prediction: Conformal Prediction Regions as Functor Images

+Viewing $\mathsf{IHDR}_\alpha$ as a covariant functor yields a convenient privacy compatible conservativeness principle.
+Suppose that multiple sites/agents produce credal sets $\mathcal M_j$.
+Since $\mathsf{IHDR}_\alpha$ is monotone with respect to set inclusion, any privacy-compatible transformation that replaces $\mathcal M_j$ by a \emph{superset} $\widetilde{\mathcal M}_j\supseteq \mathcal M_j$ yields a prediction region that is conservative relative to the original one: The region can only stay the same or enlarge; Hence, whenever the original region enjoys a coverage guarantee, this guarantee is not lost by passing to an outer approximation.\footnote{This statement is about the monotonicity of the IHDR map.
+It does not assert that an arbitrary differentially-private mechanism preserves the underlying credal semantics; Rather, it gives a simple sufficient condition ($\widetilde{\mathcal M}_j\supseteq \mathcal M_j$) under which the resulting region cannot become smaller.}

-Second, collaboration can proceed in a strictly federated manner: Every agent needs to transmit only its (possibly privatized) summary object $\mathcal{M}_j$---never the underlying data---thereby minimizing exposure while still enabling the consortium to construct a globally valid prediction region.
+Second, collaboration can proceed in a strictly federated manner: Each agent transmits only a (possibly privatized) summary object $\widetilde{\mathcal M}_j$---never the raw data---while still enabling the consortium to construct a global prediction region by aggregation at the level of credal sets.
+In particular, unlike decentralized learning protocols that exchange iterative model updates and can be vulnerable to reconstruction attacks \citep{el-mrini}, the present functorial construction operates at the level of outer-approximated credal summaries.
+Hence, the privacy claim here is best understood as an architectural reduction in exposed information, together with inclusion-monotone conservativeness of the resulting regions, rather than as a formal attack-resistance guarantee.

+\textbf{Caveat.} The guarantee is inclusion-monotone.
+Inner approximations $\widetilde{\mathcal M}_j\subset \mathcal M_j$ may shrink $\mathsf{IHDR}_\alpha(\widetilde{\mathcal M}_j)$ and can lead to under-coverage.
+To preserve (and possibly enlarge) coverage after privatization, each site should therefore output an outer approximation.
+For federation, a natural aggregation is via the closed convex hull